IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Yet from the viewpoint of the herd, rather than that of the shepherd, it’s hard to avoid the impression that **for the vast majority of domesticated animals, the Agricultural Revolution was a terrible catastrophe**.
 Their evolutionary ‘success’ is meaningless.
 A rare wild rhinoceros on the brink of extinction is probably more satisfied than a calf who spends its short life inside a tiny box, fattened to produce juicy steaks.
 The contented rhinoceros is no less content for being among the last of its kind. **The numerical success of the calf’s species is little consolation for the suffering the individual endures**.”

 ― <a href="https://en.wikipedia.org/wiki/Yuval_Noah_Harari" target="_blank">Yuval Noah Harari</a>

+>“The Negro enslaved by his inferiority, the white man enslaved by his superiority alike behave in accordance with a neurotic orientation.”

+>“In no way should my color be regarded as a flaw.”

+>“To speak a language is to take on a world, a culture.”

+>“All forms of exploitation resemble one another.”

+>“Sometimes people hold a core belief that is very strong.
+When they are presented with evidence that works against that belief, the new evidence cannot be accepted.
+It would create a feeling that is extremely uncomfortable, called cognitive dissonance.
+And because it is so important to protect the core belief, they will rationalize, ignore and even deny anything that doesn't fit in with the core belief.”[^CoreBelief]

+― <a href="https://en.wikipedia.org/wiki/Frantz_Fanon" target="_blank">Frantz Fanon</a>

 #### Veganism